shellywanamaker/shellywanamaker.github.io/_posts/2018-06-03-June-goals.md

 Crab Project
 - Pick the specific samples to be sent off for sequencing
 - Continue reading more papers and background info on crabs in general
+- Try out Bioanalyzer again

+DecaPod
 - Keep posting DecaPod episodes: sample picking for sequencing; background info on crabs in general; brainstorm other topcs
 - Decide how many episodes per season